FerretDB/FerretDB/website/blog/2022-09-20-how-to-contribute-to-open-source-2022.md

 Most of the time, in order to make a contribution, you need to [fork a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 Then you can clone your fork on your local environment, implement the changes, and test all the necessary things locally.

-We recommend that FerretDB contributors get familiar with the “[Setting up the environment](https://github.com/FerretDB/FerretDB/blob/main/CONTRIBUTING.md#setting-up-the-environment)” documentation.
+We recommend that FerretDB contributors get familiar with the "[Setting up the environment](https://github.com/FerretDB/FerretDB/blob/main/CONTRIBUTING.md#setting-up-the-environment)" documentation.

 ### 5. Ask questions or create an issue